aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 - `count`: **Number**, defines the number of duplicates you want to create of this resource.
 - `depends_on`: **String**, defines which resource is a dependency, so doesn't create the current resource until the resource it depends on is created
+- `for_each`: **Array**, basically populates an array from some value you you inject it with, then you can use `each` to refer to the current element in the iteration.
+	- This lets you create multiple resources dynamically through an array with more control than just creating duplicates with `count`.
+- `lifecycle`: **Object**, controls the lifecycle of a resource with properties like being replaced upon update and what property changes to ignore on update.
 #### `depends_on`

 Based on the meta-arguments and the references you have to other resources and variables throughout the entire code, Terraform automatically creates a dependency graph with the order of dependencies to create.

 If two resources depend on each other but not on each other's data, then use the `depends_on` identifier, which manually specifies a resource's dependency on another resource

+#### `lifecycle`

+A set of meta arguments to control terraform lifecycle behavior for a resource.

+- `create_before_destroy`: **Boolean**.
+If `true`, creates the new resourc
 ### EC2 instances

 #### Instance basics: setup security group